“Is it too late to give my baby up for adoption?”

 Lifetime is Here for You

-Since adoption isn’t a choice you make at the spur of the moment, Lifetime is here for you as you think about your decision.
+Adoption isn’t a choice you make at the spur of the moment, so Lifetime continues to be here for you throughout your decision-making process.
 We can help you at any time in your pregnancy, whether you decide in the first few months or at the end of your pregnancy.
-Lifetime has had many women call us from the hospital in the early stages of labor, saying that they’d like to do adoption for their baby.

 Getting in touch with us doesn’t mean you have to choose adoption, but it allows us to answer your questions and learn more about you and your situation.
 That way, we can help you create an adoption plan tailored just to you.
 We’re not here to rush you or pressure you.
 It’s entirely your choice.
 Any and all info you share with us is kept confidential.